 8. Framedrops and micro lags Pixel 6/Pixel 6 Pro

-This easily falls in the category of issues that are not only more widespread but easily noticeable.
-Google Pixel 6 comes with an adaptive 90HZ refresh rate while Google Pixel 6 Pro, with its LTPO display, hits at 120HZ with the High Refresh Variable Rate (VRR).
+This easily falls into the category of issues that are not only more widespread but easily noticeable.
+Google Pixel 6 comes with an adaptive 90HZ refresh rate while Google Pixel 6 Pro, with its LTPO display, hits 120HZ with the High Refresh Variable Rate (VRR).

 All of that is great on paper and, based on some analysis by the knowledgeable community members, it works great.
 Still, there are others, even some YT personalities, that run into a plethora of sudden frame drops and micro lags.

 UI Optimization, among other things, seems to be a big problem with Google taking too large a bite with Feature Drop and a major update merged in December.
 Hopefully, the January Update addresses some of these issues and we get a more polished user experience in the upcoming months.

 9. Apps crashing and freezing on Pixel 6 Pro